 Punctuation: emerging awareness of capitals and periods through modeling.

 Adults, similar to children, must learn the alphabetic principle and begin decoding simple texts.
 Reading is supported by systematic phonics instruction combined with high-frequency word recognition and guided reading practice.
+This stage is equivalent to grades K to 3.

 Provide systematic phonics instruction (letter–sound correspondences, blending, segmentation) supported by decodable texts and guided reading.